iluvjava/Fucking_LeetCode_ShitLikeThat/LeetCodes/problems/Maximal Rectangle/readme.md

 * Hist: A array of positive integer, representing all the bars of on the axis.

 * Stack: The indices of all the bars, such that, the bars will be increasing order of their heights.
+  * This is the invariant that we are keeping for the algorithm's first phase.

 * Monotonic Hitogram
 ```